1 Endorsements and Signed Flights

 When a flight is signed, the following state information is stored with the flight record:

-1. Hash of the flight being signed
+1. Encrypted hash of the flight being signed

 2. Additional instructor comments.